 - Polyols– A sugar alcohol.
 The most common are the artificial sweeteners sorbitol, xylitol and mannitol.

 The Low FODMAP diet has been used in the past for inflammatory bowel disorders such as Ulcerative Colitis and Crohn’s disease.
 It is more recently in the press for its use in IBS.
 The low FODMAP diet eliminates fructose but it also eliminates other sugars in addition to fructose.

 If fructose is an issue for me, do I have to follow the diet forever?

 Everyone has a different tolerance level to fructose.
-It is recommended to follow the diet strictly for 4-6wks. and then re-introduce fructose containing foods one at a time every four days.
+It is recommended to follow the diet strictly for 4-6wks. and then re-introduce fructose-containing foods one at a time every four days.
 Each individual will find their own tolerance level for dietary fructose.
-If your symptoms have subsided on a low fructose diet and they return upon reintroduction of a food.
+If your symptoms have subsided on a low fructose diet and they return upon reintroduction of food.
 You have found your sweet spot!
-The best news is you may have also found the answer for your digestive woes!
+The best news is you may have also found the answer to your digestive woes!

 For additional information and resources regarding the Low FODMAP diet: https://theceliacmd.com/move-gluten-free-low-fodmap-next/

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.